 Check points are useful for gauging how well the network fits the existing control fabric.
-They are added in the same manner as control points, except that standard deviations cannot be defined.
-It is important that the processing datum matches the coordinates' datum.
+They are added in the same manner as control points, except that standard deviations are not applicable.

-3.3.9 Alternate Ephemeris / Correction Files
+3.3.9 Add Precise Files

-Adds additional precise or broadcast ephemeris files (SP3 / SP3c and EPP files).
-See Section 2.3.8, Add Precise Files on page 23 for more information.
+Adds additional precise or broadcast ephemeris files (SP3 / CLK and EPP files).
+See Section 2.3.8, Add Precise Files on page 27 for more information.